ciberado/git-workshop/030-moving-through-the-timeline.md

 <details>
 <summary>
 Nah, Alice decides that it was not a good idea: Tim  has to have a particular appearance for this story to work.
-So Alice reverses the time traveling moving *HEAD* to the end of the line:
+So Alice reverses the time traveling moving *HEAD* to the end of the line, but just for the fun she will not use the `checkout` command to do it, but an equivalent:

 ```bash
 git sw████ -